martinaalvera/Documentation/admin_documentation/galaxyctl/galaxyctl.rst

 init           CentOS 7 and Ubuntu 16.04 use systemd, while  Ubuntu 14.04 is using upstart.
 =============  ===========================================

-Through ``galaxyctl_libs.DetectGalaxyCommands`` method the script automatically retrieve the right command to be used and it  is compatible with both CentOS 7 and Ubuntu 16.04.
+Through ``galaxyctl_libs.DetectGalaxyCommands`` method the script automatically retrieves the right command to be used and it  is compatible with both CentOS 7 and Ubuntu 16.04.

 If Supervisord is used to manage Galaxy (which is our default choice), configuration files have to be specified using the variable ``supervisord_config_file``
 On CentOS: